Regular Expressions with grep

 Output:

 We can use both anchors in our grep commands.
-The following searches for any lines starting with capital letters ranging from D through L and any lines ending with the numbers starting from 4 through 6.
+The following searches for any lines starting with capital letters that range from C through F. Then any lines ending with the numbers starting from 3 through 6.
 The single dot stands for any character, and the asterisk stands for "the preceding character will zero or more times" (man grep).

 Command: